 Many ethnic Kyrgyz born after Kyrgyz independence in 1991 can't speak Kyrgyz, but only Russian, according to a Bishkek resident.

-Before 1992, Kyrgyzstan's flag was the flag of the Soviet Union with two big blue stripes and a white thin stripe in the middle.
+Before 1992, under Soviet rule, Kyrgyzstan's flag was that of the Soviet Union, featuring two big blue stripes and a thin white stripe in the middle.

 In 1992, Kyrgyzstan joined the United Nations and the Organization for Security and Co-operation in Europe (OSCE).

-In 1992, the Football Federation of Kyrgyz Republic was founded after the split of the Soviet Union, becoming the official governing body for football in Kyrgyzstan.
+In 1992, following the split of the Soviet Union, the Football Federation of Kyrgyz Republic was founded to serve as the official governing body for football in Kyrgyzstan.

 On 5 May 1993, the official name changed from the Republic of Kyrgyzstan to the Kyrgyz Republic following the adoption of a new constitution.

-The 1993 constitution defines Kyrgyzstan's form of government as a democratic unicameral republic.
+The 1993 constitution defined the form of government as a democratic unicameral republic with a president, prime minister, and unicameral parliament.

-In 1995, Kyrgyzstan's national basketball team achieved its best performance at the Asian Basketball Championship, finishing ahead of teams including Iran, Philippines and Jordan.
+The Kyrgyzstan national basketball team achieved its best performance at the official 1995 Asian Basketball Championship, finishing ahead of teams including Iran, Philippines, and Jordan.

-On 20 December 1998, Kyrgyzstan acceded to the World Trade Organization (WTO) following economic stabilization and structural reforms.
+On 20 December 1998, reforms led to Kyrgyzstan's accession to the World Trade Organization (WTO).

-In the 2000 Summer Olympics in Sydney, Aidyn Smagulov won bronze in the men's 60 kg judo competition, marking Kyrgyzstan's first Olympic medal.
+In 2000 at the Sydney Summer Olympics, Aidyn Smagulov won the bronze medal in the men's 60 kg judo competition, marking Kyrgyzstan's first-ever Olympic medal.

-Kyrgyzstan adopted Russian as an official language in 2000.
+In 2000, Kyrgyzstan adopted Russian as an official language.

-Since 2001, the Manas Air Base, hosting approximately 1,000 U.S. military personnel, served as a crucial staging post for coalition forces in Afghanistan.
+Since 2001, the Manas Air Base has been hosting approximately 1,000 U.S. military personnel.

 In March 2002, in the southern district of Aksy, five people protesting the arbitrary arrest of an opposition politician were shot dead by police, sparking nationwide protests.

-In February 2003, President Askar Akayev initiated a constitutional reform process which led to a referendum marred by voting irregularities.
+In February 2003, a referendum was held, but marred by voting irregularities.

 In February and March 2005, parliamentary elections were held, which the opposition and international observers criticized for alleged irregularities.

-In April 2005, widespread protests led to the ousting of President Askar Akayev, who fled the country and resigned, marking the Tulip Revolution.
+In April 2005, widespread protests erupted, leading to the ousting of President Askar Akayev, who fled the country and resigned.
+This series of events became known as the Tulip Revolution.

 In July 2005, Kurmanbek Bakiyev assumed the presidency after winning the presidential election with a significant majority.

-On 10 July 2005, acting president Bakiyev won the presidential election in Kyrgyzstan with 88.9% of the vote.
+On 10 July 2005, acting president Bakiyev won the presidential election in a landslide, with 88.9% of the vote, and was inaugurated on 14 August.

-In November 2006, large-scale protests against president Bakiyev took place in Bishkek, with opposition leaders accusing him of failing to fulfill his election promises.
+In November 2006, large-scale protests took place in Bishkek against President Bakiyev, with opposition leaders accusing him of failing to fulfill his election promises.

 In 2006, large-scale protests occurred, with citizens calling for a reduction in presidential powers and increased governmental transparency.

-During a July 2007 interview, Bermet Akayeva stated that Islam is increasingly taking root across the nation.
+During a July 2007 interview, Bermet Akayeva stated that Islam is increasingly taking root across Kyrgyzstan.

 In 2007, large-scale protests occurred, with citizens calling for a reduction in presidential powers and increased governmental transparency.

-On 6 November 2008, the Kyrgyz parliament unanimously passed a law increasing the minimum number of adherents for recognizing a religion from 10 to 200.
+In November 2008, the Kyrgyz parliament unanimously passed a law increasing the minimum number of adherents for recognizing a religion from 10 to 200.
+The law also outlawed "aggressive action aimed at proselytism" and banned religious activity in schools and activity by unregistered organizations.

-In December 2008, the state-owned broadcast KTRK announced that it would require prior submission of Radio Free Europe/Radio Liberty programmes.
+In December 2008, KTRK announced that it would require prior submission of Radio Free Europe/Radio Liberty programmes.

-Kyrgyzstani wrestlers won three medals at the 2008 Summer Olympic Games in Greco-Roman and freestyle wrestling.
+During the 2008 Summer Olympic Games, Kyrgyzstani wrestlers won three medals in Greco-Roman and freestyle wrestling.

 On 3 February 2009, President Bakiyev announced the imminent closure of the Manas Air Base, the only US military base remaining in Central Asia.
 The closure was approved by Parliament on 19 February 2009.